saezlab/dorothea/README.md

 ### Loading TF regulons in ``pypath``

-[``pypath``](https://github.com/saezlab/pypath) is our Python module for building molecular networks.
+[``pypath``](https://github.com/saezlab/pypath) is a Python module for integration of molecular information from different databases.
-By loading TF regulons in ``pypath`` you will be able to manipulate it as an ``igraph`` network object, combine it with annotations from other data sources and also with other networks.
+By loading TF regulons from ``pypath`` allows the user to manipulate and visualize the regulons and their context, combine it with further annotations from other data sources and also with other networks (e.g. protein-protein interactions).
 See [here](https://github.com/saezlab/pypath/blob/master/tfregulons_tutorial.md) how to do it.
 Briefly, you can build a network of the `A` and `B` confidence level TF-target relationships like this: